 Emily Radford (they/them)

 Hi there!
-I’m Em, and I’m a queer, non-binary, neurodivergent Psychologist.
+I’m Em, and I’m a queer, non-binary, chronically ill, neurodivergent Psychologist.
 I have an Honours Bachelor’s degree in both Psychology and Gender and Sexuality Studies.
 I’m originally from the United States, and mountains will always feel like home.

 Some of my special interests (or SPINs) include: